Determining Who Pays Child Support

 In many cases, there will be no child support awarded, as the children will have their time split between the parents.
 In other cases, health insurance is an issue that must be resolved with regard to which parent will be responsible for keeping payments current.

 Why You Need A Portsmouth Attorney For Child Support Cases

-Our firm has a great depth of experience in resolving all legal situations involving child support, including modifying an existing court order when a child’s needs change, or when a parent’s circumstances change with regard to employment or remarriage.
+Our firm’s team has a great depth of experience in resolving all legal situations involving child support, including modifying an existing court order when a child’s needs change, or when a parent’s circumstances change with regard to employment or remarriage.
 It is important that your case is addressed professionally, as the outcome will impact your family for years into the future.
-We are very familiar with state law and the formulas used to make decisions and can advise you of what to expect should your case be decided at trial.
+We are very familiar with state law and the formulas used to make decisions and can advise you on what to expect should your case be decided at trial.
 It is often more productive and better for all parties that these issues are resolved through mediation.
 Our Carrol County divorce and family law attorneys service clients throughout the greater New Hampshire area, including Portsmouth and the entire Rockingham County area!
 Contact Kalled Law Offices, PLLC, at 603-945-7259!